odroe/socfony/README.md

 ## Reamap

 Socfony is currently in the early development stage.
-For more development content, please visit (Projects page)(https://github.com/odroe/socfony/projects).
+For more development content, please visit [Projects page](https://github.com/odroe/socfony/projects).

 ## Get Started